bpacholek/idct-soap-client/README.md

 Sets the maximum amount of seconds cUrl will try to establish connection with the WebService before treating the request as failed.
 As a connectin timeout.
 By default set to 0 which means *disabled*.

+## tips

+### Content-Type and SOAPAction

+Protocol __SOAP 1.1__ requires SOAPAction header to be set.
+Method `buildHeaders` automatically adds it during soap request.
+In __SOAP 1.2__ SOAPAction is included in `Content-type` header therefore if you need to overwrite `Content-type` with __SOAP 1.2__ be sure to include `{SOAPACTION}` token for automatic replacement.

+## contribution

+If you find any issues or want to add new features please use the Issues or Pull Request functions: code addition is much appreciated!

+Before sending code be sure to run `fix_code.sh` to clean it up.

+Thanks!